T-Pau/Anykey/README.md

 `Shift Lock` and the left `Shift` key, and on Plus/4 also the right `Shift` key, appear as the same key to the computer and cannot be reliably distinguished on all computers.
 On Plus/4, both `Control` keys also appear as the same key.

 The `Restore` key cannot be read directly.
 Anykey can detect when the key is pressed, but it can't detect for how long.

+On MEGA65, when pressing `Cursor Up` or `Cursor Left`, `Right Shift` and the opposite cursor keys also appear pressed to software to maintain compatibility with C64.
+To avoid prematurely marking keys as pressed, these keys are disabled while `Cursor Up` or `Cursor Left is pressed.

+## MEGA65

+When run in C64 mode on a MEGA65, Anykey will display and test the full MEGA65 keyboard.

 ## Commodore 128